C# an Object-Oriented Programming

 There is only one outside area object in the simulation.
-This area is where arriving customer will go first.
-This object keeps track all of the waiting customers who cannot go inside the waiting area because it is already full.
+This area is where the arriving customer will go first.
+This object keeps track of all of the waiting customers who cannot go inside the waiting area because it is already full.

 The server object is a thread.
 There are 3 of them running at the same time.
 Their objective is to serve customer objects with burritos.